-I am a full time professional long distance triathlete and competitive at a world class level.
+I am a long distance triathlete and competitive at a world class level.
 As a member of the UPlace-BMC Professional Triathlon team, I've travelled a long way from wanting to achieve a "reasonable time" in my first long distance triathlon event in August 2010 and my goals and aspirations in the sport are continually shifting.

 Prior to training full time, I competed and participated in a variety of sports from club through to national standard.
 Notably, throughout my teens I was regularly training with the Welsh Judo squad and without doubt, my early years of participation and success in competitive judo established a discipline for training and a focus that enables me to excel in a competitive environment.